Benay Venuta: Early life

-Born in San Francisco, Venuta was a graduate of Hollywood High School.
-She attended finishing school in Geneva and lived in London where she worked as a dancer before returning to the States.

-Her father was English, and her mother was Swiss-Italian.
+Venuta was born Benvenuta Rose Crooke in San Francisco to an English father and Swiss-Italian mother.
+A graduate of Hollywood High School in Los Angeles, she learned French and German before she dropped out of a finishing school in Geneva, after which she lived in London where she worked as a dancer before returning to the United States in 1929.
+"My father was dead," she said, "and I had to go to work" because her family had no money.

 Film

 Venuta made her first screen appearance in the silent Trail of '98 in 1928.
-She also appeared in Repeat Performance (1947), Annie Get Your Gun (1950, as Dolly Tate), Call Me Mister (1951), and Bullets Over Broadway (1994).
+She also appeared in Repeat Performance (1947), Annie Get Your Gun (1950, as Dolly Tate), Call Me Mister (1951), The Fuzzy Pink Nightgown (1957), and Bullets Over Broadway (1994).

 The finale of Call Me Mister is a production number of "Love is Back in Business" staged by Busby Berkeley, ending with four leading players on a precarious, high-rising disc surrounded by water fountains.
 Venuta is replaced here by a lookalike in the same clothes.
 Asked in the 1970s about this, she explained: "Betty Grable said, ‘I’m the star.
 I gotta do it.’
 Dan Dailey was so drunk he didn’t care what he was doing.
 Danny Thomas said, ‘I’m on the way up.
 I gotta do it.’
 Well, I didn’t gotta do it."